 The government of Sweden was early to declare the ambition that Sweden should be a leader in the implementation of Agenda 2030 - both at home and abroad.
 In March 2016 an independent national delegation was appointed for 3 years with the task of supporting Sweden's implementation of Agenda 2030.
-The delegation intends to co-operate with Swedish Association of Local Authorities and Regions on how Agenda 2030 can influence municipal work and reach citizens.
+The delegation intends to cooperate with Swedish Association of Local Authorities and Regions on how Agenda 2030 can influence municipal work and reach citizens.
 A proposal for implementation at the local level may not be put forward until 2019.
-In July 2017 the government produced its first voluntary report to the UN HLPF where it recognized that the country is at a favourable starting point for implementing the SDGs as it has been working on the 3 dimensions of sustainability at both the national and local levels for a long time.
-There are limited discussions about the New Urban Agenda at the national level, and none at the local level.
+In July 2017 the government produced its first voluntary report to the UN HLPF where it recognized that the country is at a favorable starting point for implementing the SDGs as it has been working on the 3 dimensions of sustainability both at the national and local level for a long time.
+The New Urban Agenda is basically not discussed at the national or local level.
 Sweden has not developed a National Urban Policy, which could support the implementation of the NUA and the SDGs.
 Overall, concrete guidance to local governments has not yet been given by the national government, with the exception of a review of how the Planning and Building Act can include Agenda 2030 in the municipal comprehensive plans.

 The Statistics Bureau (SCB) has also prepared 2 analyses.
-The analyses found that approximately 75% of the UNrecommended indicators could be produced nationally just as they are defined or with national approximations.
+The analyses found that approximately 75% of the UN-recommended indicators could be produced nationally just as they are defined or with national approximations.
 20% of the indicators have already been met by Sweden.
 SCB has also suggested a set of national indicators relevant in a national context.
 No guidance on local indicators has yet been provided.

-Staff in several departments of the city have started to explore the relevance of Agenda 2030 for the city (these department include City Hall, Environmental Department, Consumer and Citizen Services).
-However, awareness about Agenda 2030 varies significantly between different public-sector actors in the city as well as between civil society and private sector.
-The Region Västra Götaland commissioned a report on the gaps of the region related to sustainability, which includes an analysis of the gaps related to the SDGs.
+Staff in several organizations of the city have started to explore the relevance of Agenda 2030 for the city (these organizations include City Hall, Environmental Department, Consumer and Citizen Services).
+However, awareness about Agenda 2030 varies significantly between different public sector actors in the city as well as between civil society and private sector.
+The Västra Götaland county commissioned a report on the gaps of the county related to sustainability, which includes an analysis of the gaps related to the SDGs.
 In Nov.
-2017 the City Executive Board gave a clear mandate to the City Hall to, in collaboration with relevant committees and companies, return with suggestions by early 2018 on how the city can systematically integrate the Sustainable Development Goals into regular work and follow-up systems.
-As part of this work, an interdisciplinary group of staff at the City Hall prepared a summary analysis of how and which of the SDGs targets are relevant to the city and the influence the city has over the work necessary to achieve the relevant targets.
+2017 the City Council gave a clear mandate to the City Hall to, in collaboration with relevant committees and companies, return with suggestions by early 2018 on how the city can systematically integrate the Sustainable Development Goals into regular work and follow-up systems.
+As part of this work, a group at the City Hall is preparing a summary analysis of how and which of the SDGs targets are relevant to the city and the influence the city has over the work necessary to achieve the relevant targets.
 The analysis shows that all seventeen global goals are at least in part relevant to the city and that of the 169 targets, around 100 are considered of relevance.